Rysias/cds-assignments/language-assignments/language-a1/README.md

 TL;DR: An example of the entire setup and running the pipeline can be run using the bash-script `run_project.sh`.

 ### Setting up
 The project uses [pipenv](https://pipenv-fork.readthedocs.io/en/latest/basics.html).
 Setup can be done as easily as `pipenv install` (after pipenv has been installed) and activating the environment is `pipenv shell`.
-NB: Make sure that you have python 3.9 (or later) installed on your system!
+NB: Make sure to have python 3.9 (or later) installed on your system!

 ### Using the scripts
 All the scripts are documented using argparse. instructions can therefore be found using the `--help` flag (e.g. `python collocate_single_test.py --help`).
 However, as there are quite a few scripts, below is a little table with descriptions: